Struggling to cope with wisdom teeth pain? You’re not alone.

 For many people, there’s not enough room in the mouth to accommodate for their wisdom teeth, which is why they experience pain.
 Wisdom teeth removal will eliminate the pain permanently and will help to maintain overall oral health.
 It’s best to ask your dentist to inspect your wisdom teeth before they come through.
 An x-ray scan will indicate whether your wisdom teeth will cause any problems, and can save you from unnecessary pain in the future.

 If you do require wisdom teeth removal, you will be administered a local or general anaesthetic.
-At Pain Free Dental Clinic, we aim to accommodate our patients as best we can and can provide other pain relief methods such as needle-free injections and nitrous oxide.
+At Pain Free Dental Clinic, we aim to accommodate our patients as best we can and can provide pain relief methods such as nitrous oxide.

 As wisdom teeth are large, the gums may require stitching after the extraction to help you heal faster.
 It’s normal for your jaw and gums to be sore and swollen for the first few days.
 It’s recommended that you eat soft, easy to chew food after the extraction, and avoid smoking and alcohol.
 We can also prescribe you with painkillers to soothe any discomfort.